SarahKugelmas/MIPSTextAdventure/README.md

 # MIPSTextAdventure
-Text Adventure game created using MIPS Assembly Language in the environment QtSpim Ran using QtSpim, interaction with game is through QtSpim's console
+Text Adventure game created using MIPS Assembly Language in the environment QtSpim<br />
+Ran using QtSpim, interaction with game is through QtSpim's console

 # Code Overview